pdevis/test_web5/content/about/index.md

 ---
-title: Welcome to CoMet Toolkit!
+title: Welcome to the CoMet Toolkit!
-summary: What is CoMet Toolkit and what can it be used for?
+summary: What is the CoMet Toolkit and what can it be used for?
 date: 2024-03-19

 # Featured image